 }

-3. The function loops through the array of stock prices using the indices property of the array.
-This allows us to loop over the indices of the array, rather than the values themselves.
+indicesproperty of the array.
+This allows us to loop over the indices of the array, rather than the values themselves. - For each index

 The time complexity of this function is O(n), where n is the length of the input array.
 This is because the function loops through the array once to find the optimal buy and sell days.